 - The movers quote a price, arrive on time, and load your belongings on a truck.
 Then the truck doesn’t show up at your new home.
 Your belongings are gone forever, or you have to pay another fee before they'll be delivered.
-Believe it, this happens.
+Believe it or not, this does happen.

 Tips for spotting a risky company/moving scam:

-- A mover's website has no address and/or no info about their registration or insurance
+- The mover's website has no address and/or no info about their registration or insurance

-- Your calls are answered with a generic rather than company name
+- Your calls are answered with a generic greeting rather than a company name

 - The mover uses rented trucks